-It happens all the time, you walk into a space and the color is so striking you have to have it for yourself.
+It happens all the time: you walk into a space and the color is so striking you have to have it for your own home.
 But when you paint in your home or office it doesn’t look right.
 Why?

 The tracking of the sun throughout the day and the light bulbs you use in your home all change the way the way colors look.